 It’s also important to understand that the value of your investments and any income you receive from them can rise and fall, and you may get back less than you invested.

 The ISA allowance (or you might hear it called the ISA limit) is the total amount of money you can put into ISAs in a tax year.

 The tax treatment on your investments in an ISA is different from that in a general investment account (or GIA).
 Because inside an ISA, you won't pay income tax on any UK dividends or interest and you won't need to worry about capital gains tax if you sell your investments for a profit.

 Why do ISAs need a limit?

 Because while the government is keen for us to save more and incentivises us to do so through tax-efficient investment accounts, it still has to collect some taxes.
-Which it does on investments outside of the annual ISA allowance or limit.
+Which it does on investments outside of your ISA's annual allowance limit.

 ISA allowance history

 ISAs were introduced by the UK government in 1999 to help savers and investors shelter savings from tax and encourage us to save and invest more.Back then the yearly allowance for ISAs was £7,000 but now, your personal tax allowance on an ISA is much more generous.